Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README-use-certificate.md

 ## Use Self Signed Certificate from a path

-To use certificates instead of an application secret you will need to do little changes to what you have done so far:
+To use certificates instead of an application secret you will need to do some changes to what you have done so far:

 - generate a certificate and export it, if you don't have one already
 - register the certificate with your application in the Azure AD portal
 - Update appsettings.json

-### Generate a certificate
+### Generate a Self Signed certificate

-#### On Windows
+#### with Powershell

 To complete this step, you will use the `New-SelfSignedCertificate` Powershell command.
-You can find more information about the New-SelfSignedCertificat command [here](https://docs.microsoft.com/powershell/module/pkiclient/new-selfsignedcertificate).
+You can find more information about the New-SelfSignedCertificate command [here](https://docs.microsoft.com/powershell/module/pkiclient/new-selfsignedcertificate).

 1. Open PowerShell and run New-SelfSignedCertificate with the following parameters to create a self-signed certificate in the user certificate store on your computer: